CELL BUILDER REBUILD

 Do not attempt the wild cell inspection alone.
 You need Person 1 to inspect and Person 2 to independently double-check every single frame.

-Hive Stack Diagram — Full Configuration
+Hive Stack Diagram — Full Paul Kelly Configuration

 Entrance management: Tape all extra entrance holes.
 Reducer on back entrance only.
 Front entrance open.
 Two entrances, crowded feeling, drives swarm impulse.